-Painting portrait of a womanm or female.
+Painting portrait of a woman.
 Here is a portrait paint I did a few day ago.
 It takes me about a few hours.
+It was part of premium portrait video tutorial.
 Below are step by step images of how to paint this portrait.
 This is a digital painting using Photoshop and Wacom tablet.
 It’s very common among concept artists in video game productions and professional illustrators.

 As for video tutorial this one is part of a Premium How to paint portrait Face Constructed 2, the video tutorial has over three hours of lessons with 14 chapters.
 It has in depth demonstration how to paint portrait from front view, three quarter view, side view (profile) and painting with custom made Photoshop brushes.

 The final piece could still be taken further all the way to more finish and refinement.
 This tutorial is just to show you how to establish a concept or stylize face to where I consider it finished in my own term.

 I usually work in games so the turn around time is quick and I have to establish some idea in a quick way.
 So it is different from illustration and more of a conceptual and that’s just how I do it.